Skip to main content

 To get involved or find out more, you can visit out Queen Mary Impact Fund page.

-Giving voice and ear to care-experienced young people
+Giving a voice to care-experienced young people

 Protecting children's health and the Ultra Low Emission Zone